jpjpjp/botkit-starter-ciscospark/readme.md

 If you've started the emulator, and then this bot properly you should see two terminal windows that look something like:

 ![Emulator and Bot Output](startup.png)

+## Making your own bot testable
+Once you get this bot running with the [bot-test-framework-example](https://github.com/jpjpjp/bot-test-framework-example), and understand how it works you may want to make your own bot testable with the [webex-api-emulator](https://github.com/webex/webex-api-emulator).
+There are just a few steps necessary to do this, all demonstrated in this project.

+1) Configure your environment so that the bot sends requests to the Webex API emulator.
+The provided [.env](./.env) file demonstrates how to do this.
+This file can be used as is with your bot if you are running the webex api emulator locally with the tokens.json file that comes with the base project.

+2) Modify [components/subscribe_events.js](./components/subscribe_events.js) to allow for registering an http://localhost based URL for the webehooks.
+Typically this involves replacing this line:
+    ```
+    var hook_url = 'https://' + controller.config.public_address + '/ciscospark/receive';
+    ```

+    with this:
+    ```
+    if (process.env.public_address.startsWith('http://')) {
+        // If environment specifies non https don't force the webhook URL to be https
+        // This generally only happens if we are using a local webex API emulator
+        var hook_url = 'http://' + controller.config.public_address + '/ciscospark/receive';
+    } else {
+        var hook_url = 'https://' + controller.config.public_address + '/ciscospark/receive';
+    }
+    ```

+  Note that this step is uncessary if you are able to register an https based address (perhaps by using a tool like ngrok).

+After that start your bot as you would normally and it should talk to the webex api emulator.
+Begin building test cases in postman as described in the [bot-test-framework-example README](https://github.com/jpjpjp/bot-test-framework-example/blob/master/README.md)

 What follows is the original botkit starter project's readme: